wfjm/w11/doc/INSTALL_quickstart.md

   see [INSTALL#sysreq](INSTALL.md#user-content-sysreq), and that Xilinx Vivado is installed.

-- setup the shell environment, see [INSTALL#envvar](INSTALL.md#user-content-envvar),
+- set up the shell environment, see [INSTALL#envvar](INSTALL.md#user-content-envvar),

       export RETROBASE=<install-dir>